Skip to main content

 The Numbers: How Much More Can You Get?

 The gap can be extreme.
-CBS 60 Minutes documented cases where insurer desk reviews slashed field adjuster estimates by 93% or more — one adjuster's $231,000 estimate was reduced to $15,000, another from $488,000 to $13,000.
-U.S. Senate testimony in 2025 revealed that one major insurer reduced 27% of field estimates through internal desk review while increasing only 9%.
+A CBS 60 Minutes episode titled “After the Hurricane,” aired September 29, 2024, and reported by Sharyn Alfonsi, investigated Heritage Property & Casualty Insurance's handling of Hurricane Ian claims.
+The episode documented cases where insurer desk reviews slashed field adjuster estimates by 93% or more — one adjuster's $231,000 estimate was reduced to $15,000, another from $488,000 to $13,000.
+Allstate's own executive acknowledged at a May 2025 Senate Homeland Security subcommittee hearing that 27% of field adjuster estimates were reduced through desk review, while only 9% were increased.
 In one case highlighted during the hearings, an insurer initially offered $46,000 on a claim where the actual damage was ultimately determined to be $497,000 — a tenfold difference.

 Even a modest negotiation effort — getting a contractor's estimate and pointing out missing items — typically yields a significantly higher settlement than simply accepting the first offer.